Rimsha-Bashir/Data-Engineering-Project-ZC-2025/README.md

 # DATA ENGINEERING ZOOMCAMP-2025

-[Data Engineering Zoomcamp - 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp) is a free 9-week course that teaches the fundamentals of building data pipelines, offered by DataTalksClub.
+[Data Engineering Zoomcamp - 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp) is a 9-week course that teaches the fundamentals of building data pipelines, offered by DataTalksClub.

 I got hands-on experience with tools like Docker, Terraform, Kestra, dbt, Spark, and Kafka, learning about everything from setting up infrastructure to working with streaming data.